 Sector VIII: LLAMAYOCC PLATFORMS

-Andenería located on the west slope of Choquequirao, which has 129 narrow terraces decorated with mosaics representing twenty-eight patterns.
+We are speaking about platforms located on the western slope of Choquequirao, which include 129 narrow terraces decorated with mosaics representing twenty-eight patterns.

-Camelids are represented, an anthropomorphic figure and zigzag geometric designs, for varying, in typical Chachapoyan style, very similar to those existing in Kuelap and Jalca grande.
+Camelids are represented, an anthropomorphic figure and zigzag geometric designs, in typical Chachapoyan style, very similar to those existing in Kuelap and Jalca Grande.

-In the area, there is also the old access road to the site (discovered in August 2005) and the large double jamb door that visitors and pilgrims had to cross to go into the ceremonial complex of Choquequirao.
+In the area, there is also the old access road to the site (discovered in August 2005) and the large double jamb door that visitors and pilgrims had to cross arriving at the ceremonial complex of Choquequirao.